2011-12 Graduate Fellows

 Articles and book reviews by Clint have appeared in several journals, including Canadian Literature, Francophonies d'Amérique, The French Review, and Québec Studies; he has also contributed a chapter to the edited volume Transnationalism and American Serial Fiction (Routledge, 2011).

-Clint is a John Cargill MacMillan Graduate Fellow.
+Clint was a John Cargill MacMillan Graduate Fellow.

 Chiwook Won is a PhD candidate in Philosophy.
 His interests include mentality, morality, rationality, and normativity.
 He seeks to understand the natures of these, how they are related to each other, and how to fit them into a broadly physicalistic worldview.
 His dissertation, “Reasons, Normativity, and the Mind,” concerns a group of inter-connected questions involving some of these issues, with a special focus on the concept of reason.
 In his dissertation, Chiwook first offers a general, semantic account for our reason statements, which will be useful in regimenting and clarifying various normative (or meta-normative) issues, and develops, within the framework provided by this account, a kind of simulationist theory of our reason-based, or “rationalizing,” explanation of human action.
 He then explores what the results of this work can teach us about the nature of mind, particularly the so-called normativity of intentionality.
 He is also interested in causality and modality, and wrote “Morgenbesser’s Coin, Counterfactuals, and Causal vs. Probabilistic Independence,” Erkenntnis 71 (2009).

-Chiwook is a John Cargill MacMillan Graduate Fellow.
+Chiwook was a John Cargill MacMillan Graduate Fellow.